-We have a history of undertaking significant acquisitions and dispositions and may continue to do so in the future.
-Board members with experience in material M&A transactions enhance the decision-making underlying strategic M&A activities and ensure informed oversight of the processes attendant to completing complex transactions.
+We have a history of undertaking significant acquisitions and dispositions and any continue to do so in the future.
+Board members with experience in material M&A transactions enhance the decision-making underlying strategic M&A activities and ensure informed oversight of the processes attended to completing complete grounds transactions.